Skip to main content

 CAPTCHA Detection

 The Browserless.captchaFound CDP event fires when Browserless detects a CAPTCHA on the page.
-Set up a listener before navigating so you don't miss the event.
+Set up a listener before navigating so you don't miss the event — captchaFound can fire during page.goto() (often before it resolves), so attaching afterwards will sometimes drop the event.

 Passive Detection with Event Listeners